 As part of our Connect with Confidence initiatives, Marriott strongly encourages our associates to be vaccinated for COVID 19.
 Through Marriott’s Vaccination Care Program, a financial award is provided to US hotel associates at managed properties who get vaccinated.
 However, vaccination is not mandatory and information on vaccination status is shared by our associates on a voluntary basis.

-For more information about to expect at the JW Marriott please visit https://whattoexpect.marriott.com/wasjw
+For more information about to expect at the Renaissance Washington, DC Downtown Hotel please visit https://whattoexpect.marriott.com/wasrb

 COVID-19 Assumption of Risk, Waiver and Compliance Commitment

 I am aware of the inherent risk of exposure to the COVID-19 virus involved in attending the in-person Breast Cancer Coordinated Care (BC3) conference and that COVID-19 is a highly contagious disease that can lead to sever illness and death.
 I voluntarily assume all risks related to exposure to COVID-19 when attending MedStar Health, Inc. related conferences and waive liability against MedStar Health, Inc., it’s associates, directors, contractors and staff for any loss, damages, or suffering relating to exposure to COVID-19.

 BC3 recommends that all participants screen themselves daily for symptoms.
 Symptoms may appear 2 – 14 days after exposure to the virus.
 The following symptoms are outlined on the CDC Website indicating an individual may have COVID-19:

 - Fever or chills

 - Shortness of breath or difficulty breathing